Social Fraternities and Sororities—University Recognition

 develop social and leadership skills in both individuals and

-The United States Department of Education has established guidelines and criteria that are necessary for an organization to be classified as a social sorority or fraternity.
-In keeping with these criteria, Arizona State University classifies social sororities and fraternities as organizations that:
+The United States Department of Education has established guidelines and criteria that are necessary for an organization to be classified as a social fraternity or sorority.
+In keeping with these criteria, Arizona State University classifies social fraternities and sororities as organizations that:

 - do not limit membership to persons pursuing or having interest in a particular field of study, profession, or academic discipline